Kale: A Survival Food?

 Kale is very high on many peoples’ lists of ‘least favorite vegetables,’ so what’s the point of surviving if you’re going to have to eat kale for the rest of your life?
 Good news: there are a few ways to avoid the off-putting taste some associate with kale.
 If you find yourself forced to live off kale, here are four ways to avoid an overwhelming kale flavor:

 1. Don’t cook it.
 When cooked, kale reduces in size and volume, concentrating everything about it.
 Sure, the vitamins and nutrients are concentrated, but that characteristic kale flavor is often concentrated as well.
 When most people think about hating kale, they’re thinking about hating cooked kale, and I agree.
-You can’t put enough and salt on cooked kale to get rid of that kale flavor, and though I consume cubic feet of kale a year, the thought of cooked kale grosses me out.
+You can’t put enough oil and salt on cooked kale to get rid of that kale flavor, and though I consume cubic feet of kale a year, the thought of cooked kale grosses me out.

 2. Instead, eat fresh kale as a lettuce substitute.
 This is how we consume most of our kale.
 While fresh kale does have the kale taste, it is not nearly as strong as cooked kale.
 Also, when using fresh/raw kale, the kale taste is quickly and easily subordinated by any other flavor.
 In a salad, the salad dressing will immediately overpower the taste of kale and make it pass as regular lettuce.
 We frequently use kale as a base for taco salad and Caesar salad, and it works just as well as any other lettuce (while being more nutritious — more on that later).